 - Through the experiential learning of a practicum position, you will experience what it is like to use the knowledge, tools, and skills learned in the MHI Program in a real public health setting.

-- The MHI program is flexible for the working professional and can be completed online or as a blend of both online and on-campus formats.
+- The MHI program is flexible for the working professional and is completed online as a part-time or full-time student.

 - Deadline for applications for Fall enrolment is February 1.

-Full time students take three courses per term.
-Part time students take one course per term, but are reminded that the degree requirements must be completed within four years of entering the program.
-Students who would like to increase their course load must change status (see Grad forms) from part-time to full-time.
+Full-time students take three courses per term.
+Part-time students take one course per term but are reminded that the degree requirements must be completed within four years of entering the program.
+Students who would like to increase their course load must change status (see Grad Studies Change of enrolment status form) from part-time to full-time.